Skip to content Skip to navigation

 Our research community draws from and informs multiple disciplines, including neuroscience, medicine, engineering, psychology, education and law.
 The discoveries that arise from these collaborations will transform our understanding of the human brain, provide novel treatments for brain disorders, and promote brain health throughout the lifespan.
 And the creative, cross-disciplinary mindset we foster in our trainees is cultivating the next generation of neuroscience research.

-Our success, both now and in the future, springs from three foundational Institute commitments—to outstanding people, to innovative research and to state-of-the-art facilities.
+Our successes spring from three foundational Institute commitments—to innovative research, to outstanding people, and to transformative impact.

-By supporting faculty as they explore their bold and transformational new research ideas, we aim to advance the neurosciences and, in doing so, to better understand our own brains, thoughts, emotions, creativity and morality.
-We support the broad areas of innovation and discovery in NeuroDiscovery, NeuroEngineering and NeuroHealth through grant programs that include our flagship Big Ideas in Neuroscience initiatives, as well as Seed Grants, Research Accelerator awards, and Neuroscience:Translate awards in partnership with Stanford Biodesign.
+By supporting faculty and trainees as they explore their bold and transformational new research ideas, we aim to advance the neurosciences and, in doing so, to better understand our own brains, thoughts, emotions, creativity and morality.
+We support the broad areas of innovation and discovery in NeuroDiscovery, NeuroEngineering and NeuroHealth through grant programs that include our flagship Big Ideas in Neuroscience initiatives, as well as Seed Grants, and Neuroscience:Translate awards in partnership with Stanford Biodesign.

 In 2020, we opened our new state-of-the-art research center in the ChEm-H and Neuroscience Research Complex, which serves as a focal point for our community.
 It is a uniquely beautiful and functional space—an expression of the values and intellectual goals of both institutes.
 This intellectual hub is home to more than 40 collaborative research groups as well as our shared Neuroscience Community Laboratories, which serve as a resource and catalyst for collaboration across the Stanford neuroscience community.